How to Prepare a Car for a Photoshoot to get Great Photos

 Then, give the dashboard and console a good cleaning and detailing.
 And don’t forget about the windows and mirrors – they’re the eyes of the car, after all.

-If you want to dive deeper into interior cleaning, you can read our article about how to clean a the interior of a car for a photohoot.
+If you want to dive deeper into interior photography and cleaning, you can read our article about how to clean a the interior of a car for a photohoot.

 Now that the car is looking good on the outside and inside, it’s time to make sure it’s running like a top.
 Check the levels of all fluids, like engine oil, transmission fluid, power steering fluid, and brake fluid, and keep them at the right levels.